TAGS+ MICROCHIP= GET HOME SAFE

 difference between your pet being linked back to you and getting home safe … or

 not.
-You may also consider tattooing your pet, or using a GPS product
+You can also consider tattooing your dog, or using a GPS product

-that allows you to monitor your pet’s activity and location.
+that allows you to monitor your dog’s activity and location.

 When something unsettling is happening within the